scipy/scipy/doc/source/tutorial/optimize.rst

 Similar to the ``trust-ncg`` method, the ``trust-krylov`` method is a method suitable for large-scale problems as it uses the hessian only as linear operator by means of matrix-vector products.
-In contrast to the ``trust-ncg`` method, it solves the quadratic subproblem that determines the step more accurately:
+It solves the quadratic subproblem more accurately than the ``trust-ncg`` method.

 .. math::
    :nowrap: